FACTBOX - The wealthy behind U.S. presidential race

 * Amy Goldman - writer and heiress to the New York real estate fortune of Sol Goldman.
 Donation: $1 million

-* Mel Heifetz - real estate developer and gay activist.
-Donation: $1 million
+* Barbara Stiefel - retiree in Coral Gables, Florida Donation: $1 million

 AMERICAN CROSSROADS